andrew-curthoys/curthoys-io/content/traveler/2022_01-ski_trip/04-bend.md

 post_date: 2022-02-20
 category: Traveler
 subcat: Skiing
+photo: bend_summit_andy.JPEG
-activity: 2022 Ski Trip Adventure summary:"I can't see shit"<br>"Yeah, this is terrible, let's pop in the lodge at the top & check the forecast."
+activity: 2022 Ski Trip Adventure
+short_sum: Skiing in the rain.
+Wouldn't wish it on my worst enemy. summary:"I can't see shit"<br>"Yeah, this is terrible, let's pop in the lodge at the top & check the forecast."
 And so went our third ride up the lift.
 The first two weren't great.
 But this time the winds picked up and the rain got heavier.
 That's right. *Rain.*

 <h4 class="article-subheader">"I can't see shit"</h4>